oconnor663/jacko.io/posts/async_futures.md

 [tokio_main]: https://docs.rs/tokio-macros/latest/tokio_macros/attr.main.html
 [proc_macro]: https://doc.rust-lang.org/reference/procedural-macros.html

-To answer those questions, we're going to translate each piece into normal, non-async Rust code and stare at it for a while.
+To answer those questions, we're going to translate each of those pieces into normal, non-async Rust code.
 We'll find that we can replicate `foo` and `join_all` without too much trouble, but writing our own `sleep` will be more complicated.
 [Let's go.][so_it_begins]

 [so_it_begins]: https://youtu.be/QYSYAHDKtvM?t=17